-2. Pull data from up to 12 different sources
+2. Pull data from several different sources

 Probably one of the most unique and helpful features of Google Data Studio comes from its ability to draw from up to 12 different data sources, which you can consolidate in your reports.
-That means you can pull and pool data from several critical platforms.
+That means you can pull data from several critical platforms.